mmu-webdesign/l4-IWD-web-block/rwd-06-quality-assurance.md

 You should use and maintain the folder structure provided.
 If all of your files are sitting on the root of your site, there is something wrong!

 Wew will be asking you to submit the `portfolio` folder, renamed with your ID and name.
 E.g. `22334455-wilson.zip`

-## Check list

-**You should have:**

--   You template portfolio page (with limited adjustment of HTML provided).
--   High quality original text and media.
--   Text grammar and spell checked.
--   Media optimised for the web.
-[Send your image files through TinyJPG](https://tinyjpg.com/) to be completely sure.
--   Metadata: please add page title and a meta description which are relevant to your portfolio.
--   Design: we want an attractive, appropriate use of typography, design and colour.
-One tip: make important things BIG.
-Really big - the more contrast the better.
-Also use more padding than you think you need!
--   We want to see a mobile first approach to CSS and media queries.
--   Step by step implementation of the required CSS including flexbox for layout.
--   Efficient (read minimal), organised CSS.
--   Credit any lines of non-original CSS.
--   Additional elements may include extended layout (for example putting your about section (text/media) into columns or rows with flexbox or floats.
-Placement of social media icons, perhaps a home-made icon and such to enhance your page.
-[See more under additional](https://55060509.webdevmmu.uk/book/rwd-book/index.php?book=1&location=7).

-## Things to do

--   Validate your HTML and CSS
--   Accessibility audit (see links above)
--   Usability: please get friends and family to test your page.
--   Design - test your design using the 5 second test for designs on colleagues, friends and family - [https://fivesecondtest.com/](https://fivesecondtest.com/) - see [https://www.nngroup.com/articles/testing-visual-design/](https://www.nngroup.com/articles/testing-visual-design/)
--   Are all of your images optimised for the web?
--   Colour contrast - have you made the right choices with your colours?
--   SEO - have you written good metadata and content with SEO in mind?
-See [Shaun Anderson's SEO tutorial for some good advice](https://www.hobo-web.co.uk/seo-tutorial/#page-title-element).

 ## Social media